-Report the number of people trained during training events reported in question 13.
+Report the number of people trained during the current reporting period.
 Use the category that is most descriptive of the people who attended the training event.
+These should be people trained by STOP Program-funded staff or people attending training events that were directly supported with STOP Program funds during the current reporting period.
 If unable to determine the disciplines represented at a training event, estimate to the best of your ability.
-Do not report the same person in more than one category for the same training event.
-These should be people trained by Rural Program-funded staff or people attending training events that were directly supported with Rural Program funds during the current reporting period.
-Rural Program-funded staff attending training should not be counted.
+STOP Program-funded staff attending training should not be counted.

-15. Training content areas
+13. Training content areas

-Check all topics covered in training events during the current reporting period with your Rural Program funds.
+Check the topics addressed in training events reported in question 11.
 Check all that apply.
-Do not include topics of staff development training attended by Rural Program-funded staff or Rural Program-funded subgrantees (if attendance at the training is covered by the Rural Program grant).
+Do not include topics of staff development training attended by STOP Program-funded staff.
 Do not use the "Other" category to report the name of the group that received the training, the title of the training event, or the name of the conference that was attended.

-Use this space to discuss the effectiveness of training activities funded or supported by your Rural Program grant.
+Use this space to discuss the effectiveness of training activities funded or supported by your STOP Program subgrant.
 You may provide examples, data, or any other information about your training activities that you have not already provided.
-If you have facilitated a multidisciplinary training event(s) - different professionals attending the same training - with Rural Program funds during the current reporting period, you may elaborate here.
+If you have facilitated a multidisciplinary training event(s) - different professionals attending the same training - with STOP Program funds during the current reporting period, you may elaborate here.

 C2.
-Community Education
+Education

-If Rural Program funds were used for community education during the current reporting period, check yes and answer questions 17-19.
+If STOP funds were used for education during the current reporting period, check yes and answer questions 15-17.
 If not, check no and skip to C3.